- Where to stay

 Västerbotten

-Västerbotten County has developed its own quality label for companies working together for more sustainable nature and culture experiences in the region.
+Västerbotten County has developed its own quality label for companies working together for sustainable nature and culture experiences in the region.
 The initiative is called Västerbotten Experience and gathers several accommodations, including Granö Beckasin and Svansele Wilderness Center.

 Granö Beckasin is most known for its luxurious birds’ nests, where you stay up in the trees, overlooking the Umeå River.
 But the property also offers cabins, a campsite and an eco-hotel that is fully recyclable.
-A range of nature activities are available, and multi-day excursions such as rafting and a Lapland Triathlon are for those feeling adventurous.
-Granö Beckasin also has a restaurant that is KRAV certified.
+A range of nature activities are available, and multi-day excursions such as rafting and a Lapland Triathlon for those feeling adventurous.
+Granö Beckasin also has a restaurant that is KRAV-certified.

 Copperhill Mountain Lodge